 No wonder, the green, clean and safe city with its moderate climate lures quite many tourists from across the globe throughout the year.

-5 Must See Places In Thiruvananthapuram
+5 Famous Places In Thiruvananthapuram

 Padmanabha Swamy Temple

-The presiding deity in this temple is of Lord Vishnu reclining on Anantha the Serpent.
+The presiding deity in this temple is Lord Vishnu reclining on Anantha the Serpent.
 The temple is a place for art lovers and is also famous for its stone carvings and mural paintings.

-The amazing murals, the black glossy granite floor, and exquisite floral carvings have withstood the test of time.
+The amazing murals, the black glossy granite floor, and the exquisite floral carvings have withstood the test of time.
 This palace is mostly made out of rose and teak wood.
-Considered one of the largest wooden palaces in India, it is owned and maintained by the Government of Kerala.
+Considered one of the largest wooden palaces in India, Padmanabhapuram Palace is certainly one of the famous places in Thiruvananthapuram.

 Veli Tourist Village

-Make sure you take some time to visit the Veli Tourist Village.
+Make sure you take some time to visit the Veli Tourist Village as it is certainly one of the famous places in Thiruvananthapuram.
 This place is perfect for picnics as the Veli Beach is located in the village.
 The beach is 8 kilometres away from the central town and 10 kilometres from the Central Railway station.
 Moreover, the Trivandrum International Airport is just at a distance of 6 kilometres.

-A peaceful hill station with winding routes and green, cool, wooded environs, Ponmudi is located 915 metres above than the sea level.
+A peaceful hill station with winding routes and green, cool, wooded environs, Ponmudi is located 915 metres above sea level.
 Along with a variety of stunning mountain flowers, small rivulets, exotic butterflies, springs and the deer park nearby, this hill station also has amazing trekking trails.

-The planet’s first ever magic house is an entirely brand-new concept consisting of a magical theme park situated at the Kinfra Film and Video Park.
+The planet’s first-ever magic house is an entirely brand-new concept consisting of a magical theme park situated at the Kinfra Film and Video Park.
 This innovative and unmatched skill is dedicated to the improvement of India’s street magicians.

-Spread over 75 acres, the complex is a home to various attractions such as a mirror maze, museum, shadow plays, an underground tunnel, and a virtual supermarket to build mathematical skills, a food court, a children’s park, theatres for live performances along with an R&D centre.
+Spread over 75 acres, the complex is home to various attractions such as a mirror maze, museum, shadow plays, an underground tunnel, a virtual supermarket to build mathematical skills, a food court, a children’s park, theatres for live performances along with an R&D centre.